Jubair-Khandaker/portfolio/README.md

 _January 2023 - December 2023_
 - Led product management for a development project to sell software features for SIG filling machines, evaluating technical, commercial, and operational feasibility, and aligning with business stakeholders
-- Tracked progress, monitored deadlines, scheduled meetings, conducted budget analysis, defined feature requirements, developed milestones plans, developed workflow and diagrams for projects
+- Updated project reports on SharePoint by tracking project progress, monitoring deadlines, scheduling meetings, conducting budget analysis, and defining feature requirements
+- developed workflow diagrams for projects by utliziing MS Visio
+- Collected and maintained customer data through NetBox
 - Led a project to evaluate machine effectiveness by analyzing server data using PostgreSQL
-- Assessed customer requirements by analyzing survey insights (over 150 individual surveys) to identify pain points and gain factors
+- Analyzed insights from over 150 customer surveys to identify key pain points and gain factors, translating them into user stories for Jira dashboard
-- Developed marketing materials like newsletters and short videos to support promotion of products
+- Developed marketing materials like newsletters, presentations, and short videos (by utilizing CapCut) aligned with corporate design to support promotion of products and services

 #### Industrial Engineer - Supply Chain and Product Management
 [Ha-Meem Group](https://www.hameemgroup.net/); Dhaka, Bangladesh